lizhanmit/learning-notes/kafka-note/kafka-note.md

 If a consumer joins an existing group that already stored offsets, this consumer will resume where it left off reading from any previous runs.

 It is often the case that you will have many consumers reading from the same topic.

-It is often the case that you will have many consumers reading from the same topic.
 Each consumer that uses the same `group.id` as another consumer will be considered to be working together to consume the partitions and offsets of the topic as one logical application.

 The key to letting your consumer clients work together is a unique combination of the following: group, topic, and partition number.